Sci-Fi Films of the 1930s

 A downside of a soundtrack is that the film is thereby bound to a specific language.
 Eventually, techniques for overdubbing arose, but in the 1930s, a few films were shot in multiple language versions in parallel, swapping out the actors with native speakers — a very expensive proposition.

-Although various approaches to color filming had been in development, in the 1930s, color film remained a curiosity.
+Although various approaches to color filming were under development, color film remained a curiosity in the 1930s.
 All of the films in this list are in black and white.

-The ’30s were a slow decade for space sci-fi, particularly in the U.S.A., where other forms of fantasy became more important.
-The one U.S. film was an attempt at a futuristic musical comedy.
+The ’30s were a slow decade for space sci-fi, particularly in the U.S.A., where other forms of fantasy dominated.
+The one U.S. film was a failed attempt at a futuristic musical comedy.

 On the other hand, sci-fi serials, which had their beginnings in the 1910s, really got going in this decade.
 I have treated serial sci-fi films elsewhere.